 Settlements and buildings in the moorland fringe increase in scale, size and complexity as the shelter of the lower valleys is reached.
 The typical, isolated farm of the High Moor gives way to sheltered hamlets containing two, three or four farms grouped together.
-This transition is less marked on the western fringes, which even at lower altitudes, are still so exposed to the harsh winter weather that they reproduce some of the robust forms of the High Moor.
+This transition is less marked on the western fringes, which ages of buildings fringes of the open moor